dreamcatcher-tech/network/Inbox/2023-02-03 1621 expansion plans.md

 We need privacy perservation for this service.
 We can make a separate host for each privacy requiring installation, which has limited dial peers.

+Use S3 backend and free startup credits to save on costs.
+Storage model is forever if paid.
+Forever best effort if free.
+The longer data goes without being referenced, the deeper it gets persisted, so that decades on data may take up to a week to recover.